U.N. Security Council split over children and armed conflict

 UNITED NATIONS China, Russia, Pakistan and Azerbaijan abstained from a U.N.
 Security Council vote on children and armed conflict on Wednesday over concerns that the U.N. envoy on the issue can investigate any conflict, not just those before the council.

-The remaining 11 members of the Security Council voted in favour of the resolution, which laid out the mandate for Leila Zerrougui, U.N.
+The remaining 11 members of the Security Council voted in favour of the resolution that laid out the mandate for Leila Zerrougui, U.N.
 Secretary-General Ban Ki-moon's special representative for children and armed conflict.

 Zerrougui, an Algerian who recently replaced Radhika Coomaraswamy, works to promote and protect children's rights during armed conflicts and identifies countries and groups that kill, maim or rape children in conflicts, or recruit and use children as soldiers.